 What is the PFAS contamination lawsuit?

 The use of PFAS has led to widespread water contamination, exposing entire communities across the United States.
-The mass tort lawsuit for PFAS is seeking legal action against manufacturers of PFAS for water contamination resulting in severe health issues including kidney cancer, liver cancer, testicular cancer, and ulcerative colitis.
+The mass tort lawsuit for PFAS is seeking legal action against the manufacturers of PFAS for water contamination resulting in severe health issues including kidney cancer, liver cancer, testicular cancer, and ulcerative colitis.

 What is the extent of PFAS contamination?